 If our existing stockholders sell, or indicate an intent to sell, substantial amounts of our common stock in the public market, the trading price of our common stock could decline significantly and could decline below the public offering price of the shares sold in this offering.
-After giving effect to the consummation of the Merger and this offering, we will have 13,000,000 outstanding shares of common stock based upon an assumed public offering price of \$10.00 per Unit including 819,352 shares that will be escrowed for issuance to our pre-Merger stockholders and assuming no exercise of outstanding options and warrants.
-If all of the Series B Warrants are exercised on an "alternative cashless exercise" basis, an additional 2,000,000 shares of our common stock will be issued for no additional consideration.
-Of the 13,000,000 shares, approximately 1,120,648 shares will be held by our non-affiliated stockholders and, together with the 2,000,000 shares of common stock in the Units offered hereby, plus any shares issuable upon an "alternative cashless exercise" of the Series B Warrants, and any shares sold pursuant to the underwriters' option to purchase additional shares, will be immediately freely tradable, without restriction, in the public market.
-If our nonaffiliated stockholders sell substantial amounts of our common stock in the public market, or if the public perceives that such sales could occur, this could have an adverse impact on the market price of our common stock, even if there is no relationship between such sales and the performance of our business.
+After giving effect to the consummation of the Merger and this offering, we will have 13,000,000 outstanding shares of common stock based upon an assumed public offering price of \$10.00 per share including 819,352 shares that will be escrowed for issuance to our pre-Merger stockholders and assuming no exercise of outstanding options and warrants.
+Of the 13,000,000 shares, approximately 1,120,648 shares will be held by our non-affiliated stockholders and, together with the 2,000,000 shares of common stock offered hereby, and any shares sold pursuant to the underwriters' option to purchase additional shares, will be immediately freely tradable, without restriction, in the public market.
+If our non-affiliated stockholders sell substantial amounts of our common stock in the public market, or if the public perceives that such sales could occur, this could have an adverse impact on the market price of our common stock, even if there is no relationship between such sales and the performance of our business.
 We also have registered all shares of common stock that we may issue under our equity compensation plans.
 As a result, such shares can be freely sold in the public market upon issuance, subject to volume limitations applicable to affiliates and the lock-up agreements described in the "Underwriting" section of this prospectus.
-Our nonaffiliated stockholders are not subject to any lock-up agreements.
+Our non-affiliated stockholders are not subject to any lock -up agreements.